aitkenster/thermostat-js/README.md

 cd thermostat-js
 ```

-How to run it:
 ### How to run it

-Open index.html in the browser.
+Open _index.html_ in the browser.

 ### How to test it:

-Open /lib/jasmine/SpecRunner.html in the browser.
+Open _/lib/jasmine/SpecRunner.html_ in the browser.